liorboord/coin-vision/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-The coin-vision Project is a computer vision application designed to identify and extract coins from images with precision.
-Using the YOLOv8 object detection model for initial identication and MobileNetV2 for coin classifaction.
-The project first detects circular or oval shapes that correspond to coins in various image formats and then match them to one of the 8 coinc classes.
+The coin-vision Project is a computer vision application designed to identify and extract one or more coins from images.
+It makes use of the [YOLOv8](https://yolov8.com/) object detection model for initial identification and [MobileNetV2](https://arxiv.org/abs/1801.04381) for coin classification.

+## Workflow

+### Detect
+Using [YOLOv8](https://yolov8.com/)  the code first detects circular or oval shapes that correspond to coins in various image formats.
+Coins are extracted in 240x240 boxes for further classification

+### Filter
+Filters are applied on the generated boxes, first, duplicated boxes are removed, then boxes that contain non oval\round objects are filtered out

+### Classify
+With the remaining boxes the code runs classification using [MobileNetV2](https://arxiv.org/abs/1801.04381) .
+Each coin will be classified as one of 8 classes or Israeli NIS coins.
+If a coin can not be identified with a threshold defined in `COIN_CLASSIFICATION_PROB_THRESHOLD`, the coin is classified as class NONE

+### Calculate
+Calculate the value of the coins found in the image

 It outputs the value of the coins presented in the picture.

 ```mermaid
 flowchart TD